 Do oats come from wheat?
-No, they do not come from wheat, but oats are a distant cousin to wheat.
-They actually originate from the Avena sativa plant, which is a variety made of cereal grains.
+No, they are a distant cousin.
+They actually originate from the Avena Sativa plant, which is a variety made of cereal grains.
 Raw oats don’t contain gluten, whereas wheat does.

-If you’re like us, then you often consider where your food originates from.
+If you’re like me, you probably wonder where your food originates from.
 Like that box of oatmeal that you ate for breakfast.

 Oats are as well-known as rice in the world, yet we don’t know how they are grown, processed, or even where they originate from.
 This is a common query, particularly because of the rising prevalence of gluten intolerance.

-For you to put your mind at rest in this article, we’ll discuss the specifics of oats what they are, where they’re from, and why they differ or are like wheat.
+In this article, I’ll discuss the specifics of oats what they are, where they’re from, and why they differ from or are like wheat.

-There are numerous advantages of adding oats into your diet as well, and the more about them, you learn about them how to enjoy the oats.
+There are numerous advantages of adding oats into your diet as well.
+Learn how to enjoy oats.